SystemsApproach/private5g/software.rst

-Both packages make it possible to gain hands-on experience with the components described in this book, but a significant gap remains between these limited versions of Aether and a realistic operational deployoment of a 5G-enabled edge cloud.
+Both packages make it possible to gain hands-on experience with the components described in this book, but a significant gap remains between these limited versions of Aether and an operational deployoment of a 5G-enabled edge cloud.
 To address that gap, there is an ongoing effort to re-package Aether in a way that provides an incremental path for users to: